A Quiet Strategy for People Who Built Something

 $0

-owed at closing
+owed at closing — paid over time

 Enter your numbers to see the difference.

 Estimates use 20% federal long-term capital gains rate and the 3.8% Net Investment Income Tax.
 State rate is taken from your selection above.
 Actual liability depends on your full tax situation, depreciation history, holding period, filing status, and other factors.
 This calculator is for educational illustration only — it does not constitute tax, legal, or investment advice.
-A qualifying transaction must be reviewed by a DST attorney before any structure is implemented.
+A qualifying transaction must be reviewed by a qualified tax attorney before any structure is implemented.

 Three Real-World Situations